luism-s/luism-s.github.io/curriculum.md

 **Web Developer** at [Inédito – Consultores de Comunicação](http://inedito.com.pt){:target='_blank'}

-Working in close relation with a team of designers, I was responsible for the development of both websites and newsletters.
-While there was also tasked with performing webserver maintenance.
+Working in close relation with a team of designers, I was responsible for the development of both Wordpress websites and newsletters.
+While there was also tasked with performing Linux webserver maintenance.

 #### July 2015 – Aug.
 2015